 3. Overestimating Your Benefit Usage

-Be realistic about which benefits you’ll actually use.
-That airport lounge access isn’t valuable if you only fly once a year.
+Be honest with yourself about which perks you’ll actually use.
+For example, that exclusive airport lounge access might sound appealing, but if you only travel once a year, the cost may outweigh the benefits.

 4. Ignoring the Impact on Your Credit Score